27-RV Market in Hostility

 After reaching a low of 165,700 shipments in 2009, the industry boomed to shipment totals of 600,240 in 2021.
 During that time the less expensive towable products gained a great deal of share compared to the more costly motorhome segment.
 The industry is centered around Elkhart Indiana which hosts a large network of related transport equipment companies, including utility trailer makers and specialty bus manufacturers who source from common supply chains.

+The industry is long out of hostility.
 The industry leaders in 2009 have had mixed results.
+This story is revealed in the outcomes of three of the industry leaders in the 2008 market: Fleetwood Enterprises, Winnebago and Thor.
+Fleetwood struggled and fell.
 The motorized recreational vehicle assets of Fleetwood Enterprises were acquired by a private equity firm in 2009.
 The other parts of the company were acquired by competitors.
 In 2010, Heartland Recreational Vehicles acquired the remaining active trademarks of the towable brands of Fleetwood.
+Winnebago was a winner.
 Winnebago has seen its sales rise with the industry, with profitable results and positive cash flow.
+Thor comes out somewhere in the middle.
 Thor has also seen significant growth and profits with inconsistent positive cash flow.
-The industry is long out of hostility.